Applicant Information and Form

 Frequently Asked Questions (FAQS)

-Students selected will get coaching from Graduate Center faculty and staff on how to frame and present their work in this three-minute public presentation.
-A professional videographer will work with students on their video recordings.
+Students selected will receive coaching from Graduate Center faculty and staff on how to frame and present their work in a three-minute public presentation

-Each participating student will receive $250.
-Checks will be mailed after the event to the address provided on your application.
+Each participating student will receive $350.
+Checks will be mailed after the event to the address provided in the application.

-The event is open to the public, and friends and family are invited to register on Zoom.
-It will also be simulcast on YouTube.
+The event is free and open to the public, and registration is required.
+Friends and family are invited to register online for the in-person event or for the livestream.